rthomasut/pandas-analysis/README.md

 Create a table that breaks down school performance based on average spending ranges (per student).

 Use the code provided below to create four bins with reasonable cutoff values to group school spending.

+**Please note that code runs properly with errors displayed, created with assistance with Geronimo Perez